What Are the Arizona Tint Laws? Tint Regulations

 The Window Tinting Laws in AZ

 Whether you’re heading into Downtown Phoenix for your daily commute or you’re cruising down the I-10 towards your next vacation, the comfort and protection of window tint on your vehicle is phenomenal.
-But is your Arizona vehicle’s window tint in compliance with the local law?
+But does your Arizona vehicle’s window tint comply with local law?
 We’ve detailed a few of our state’s window tint laws below for your convenience.

-Unless you want to get pulled over by Arizona’s finest, window tinting law compliance is a must.
+Unless you want to get pulled over by Arizona’s finest, compliance with the window tinting law is necessary.

 Reflection Laws of Window Tint Films

 Legal regulations about the Arizona Windows Tint Reflection State Laws are very similar to sunglass lenses.
-Tint films can contain metallic elements that help in reflecting incoming light, as well as reducing the heat and glare generated by visible light.
+Tint films can contain metallic elements that help reflect incoming light and reduce the heat and glare generated by visible light.

 All windshield tints above the AS-1-line set by the manufacturer must be non-reflective.
-However, backside and rear windows are allowed to have both a 5% to 35% reflective tint.
-35% is the maximum percentage of luminous reflectiveness allowed.
+However, backside and rear windows can have both a 5% to 35% reflective tint.
+35% is the maximum percentage of luminous reflectiveness allowed in the Arizona tint laws.

 Front Windshield: Non-reflective tint is allowed above the manufacturer’s AS-1 line.